emarsden/pgmacs/doc/src/editing.md

 or are specified as `SERIAL`, or timestamp values that default to `now`) will be inserted with a new generated value, rather than the value in the copied row.

-All updates, insertions and deletions are immediately made on the PostgreSQL server by sending it the appropriate SQL `UPDATE TABLE`, `DELETE FROM` or `INSERT INTO` commands.
+All updates, insertions and deletions are immediately synced with the PostgreSQL server by sending it the appropriate SQL `UPDATE TABLE`, `DELETE FROM` or `INSERT INTO` commands.